CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-master-data/quality-control-tab.md

 # Quality Control tab

-Within the Additional Details Form, a tab has been added called Quality Control, where all related Quality Control tests for the batch are displayed, including corresponding Compliant Number and Non-Conforming Materials Report documents.
+The Quality Control tab in the Additional Details Form provides a centralized view of all Quality Control (QC) tests associated with a batch.
+It includes key information such as the Compliant Number and Non-Conforming Materials Report, ensuring effective batch monitoring and compliance management.

 ---

 ## Status

-The Status field in the header of the form is the SAP Business One Status field, and the default status, based on the [configuration settings](../batch-control-settings/configuration-batch-and-quality-control-status.md).
+Displays the SAP Business One Status field, with a default status set based on [configuration settings](../batch-control-settings/configuration-batch-and-quality-control-status.md).

 ![Status](./media/quality-control-tab/status.webp)

 ## QC Status

-The QC Status field in the Quality Control tab displays the quality status of the batch, and the default status, based on the [configuration settings](../batch-control-settings/configuration-batch-and-quality-control-status.md).
+Indicates the batch’s quality status, determined by predefined [configuration settings](../batch-control-settings/configuration-batch-and-quality-control-status.md).

 ![QC Status](./media/quality-control-tab/qc-status.webp)

 ## QC Action

-The field can be used to record an action to manage the batch if the QC status is set to Failed.
+Used to define corrective actions if the batch fails the quality control test.

 ![QC Action](./media/quality-control-tab/qc-action.webp)

 ## Creating a Quality Control Test

-A Quality Control Test can be created from the menu (if Test Protocol is assigned to the Item); additional information can be found [here](../../../quality-control/quality-control-test/overview.md).
+A Quality Control Test can be initiated from the menu if a Test Protocol is assigned to the item.
+More details can be found [here](../../../quality-control/quality-control-test/overview.md).

 ![Create Quality Control Test](./media/quality-control-tab/create-quality-control-test.webp)

+---
+The Quality Control tab plays a crucial role in ensuring batch quality, regulatory compliance, and process efficiency.
+By maintaining accurate QC records and actions, businesses can uphold high-quality standards and effectively manage non-conforming batches.